Spencer Steer Player Props: Reds vs. Mets

-Spencer Steer -- 0-for-2 in his most recent game -- will be in action for the Cincinnati Reds versus the New York Mets, with Justin Verlander on the hill, on May 10 at 6:40 PM ET.
+Spencer Steer -- with a slugging percentage of .475 in his past 10 games, including five extra-base hits -- will be in action for the Cincinnati Reds versus the New York Mets, with Kodai Senga on the hill, on May 11 at 12:35 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Mets.
+In his most recent game he had a hitless performance (0-for-4) against the Mets.

 Spencer Steer Game Info & Props vs. the Mets